Thermal imaging finds Auckland roof leaks invisible to the naked eye. How thermal cameras locate leaks, when they work, and what they cost.

 Equipment rental possible but interpretation requires training.
 DIY thermal imaging routinely produces false positives or misses real leaks.

-For expert roof thermal imaging Auckland advice and a free no-obligation Auckland quote, call 022 501 9921 or visit our Auckland Roof Repair service page.
-Servicing all Auckland suburbs with licensed, insured workmanship.
+For expert roof thermal imaging Auckland advice and a free no-obligation Auckland quote.
+Call 022 501 9921 or visit our Auckland Roof Repair service page.

 PreviousSilicone vs Polyurethane Roof Sealant — Auckl…